ZeroPass/Up-Vote-Bot/README.md

-# Up-Vote-Bot
+# Up Vote Bot
-Up vote bot
+We are running the [Up Vote Bot in Telegram](https://t.me/Up_Vote_Bot).
+Read about the progress and donate at [pomelo.io/grants/bot4eden](https://pomelo.io/grants/bot4eden).

 ## Additional info: